 But again, this is a long game.

-I won’t lie to you and pretend that you can make money right out of the gate or that it will cost you zero.
+I’m not going to mislead you and pretend that you can make money right out of the gate or that it will cost you zero.

 You have to be able and willing to invest both time and money to start an online business.

-It’s really inexpensive to start an online business compared to a brick-and-mortar business offline.
+It’s inexpensive to start an online business compared to a brick-and-mortar business offline.

 At least with an online business, you will see returns far faster than an offline business, where it may take years to break even, but making money online is no overnight thing.